MathewsJose/charging-service/README.md

       "message": "Request is being processed asynchronously.
 The result will be sent to the provided callback URL."
     }
     ```

-2.  **Check RabbitMQ**:

-    -   Go to the RabbitMQ management UI (`http://localhost:15672`).

-    -   Verify that a message has been added to the `chargingSessionQueue`.

-3.  **Verify Callback**:

-    -   Use a tool like **RequestBin** to simulate a callback URL.

-    -   Check the callback URL to verify that the result was sent.

-4.  **Check Database**:

-    -   Access the H2 console and query the `authorization_decisions` table to verify that the decision was persisted.

 * * * * *